sarah-antillia/Tensorflow-Image-Segmentation-API/README.md

 <h2>
 3 TensorflowSlightlyFlexibleUNet
 </h2>
-This UNet model can be flexibly customizable by a configuration file.<br>
+This UNet model can be slightly flexibly customizable by a configuration file.<br>
 For example, <b>TensorflowSlightlyFlexibleUNet/MultipleMyeloma</b> model will be customizable by using <a href="./projects/TensorflowSlightlyFlexibleUNet/MultipleMyeloma/train_eval_infer.config">
-train_eval_infer.config</a>
+train_eval_infer.config.</a>
 <h2>
 3.1 Training
 </h2>